Top 10 Menu

 A glossary of the terms you will see in describing massage services

-1. Traditional Chinese Massage - There are two types of traditional Chinese massage - Tui na and Zhi Ya.
-Tui na employs pushing, stretching and kneading the muscle.
+1. Traditional Chinese Massage - there are two types of traditional Chinese massage - Tui na and Zhi Ya.
+Tui na employs pushing, stretching and kneading of the muscle.
 This is the more commonly available style in Western countries, and 'Tui na' is occasionally displayed in advertising by the most authentic of practitioners to identify their particular style.
-Zhi Ya focuses on pressing and pinching at acupressure points.
+The Zhi Ya style focuses on pressing and pinching at acupressure points.
 Both are based on principles from Traditional Chinese Medicine.

 3. Aromatherapy - the use of aromatic plant oils, including essential oils for psychological and physical well-being.